Imagine you walk out to get into your car, and it’s gone! What do you do?

 BULL!
 If a private enterprise set up such a scheme, government would declare it illegal.
 Why?
 Social Security and Medicare are Ponzi schemes.

 In a futile attempt to rebut the comparison, the Social Security Administration (SSA) even provides the following web page, Ponzi Schemes vs. Social Security (Note: Originally, I linked to the SSA website.
 For some reason the SSA broke the link.
-I guess the SSA discovered their argument just drew attention to the fact they operate a Ponzi scheme.)
+I guess the SSA discovered their argument just drew attention to the fact they operate a Ponzi scheme.
+UPDATE (2018-03-14): Link is back up.)
 What the SSA argues is that their Ponzi scheme is a “pay-as-you-go” system.
 However, a “pay-as-you-go” system is just a particular type of Ponzi scheme.
 Ordinarily, the participants in a Ponzi scheme expect to make some money, that is, a profit on their investment, but SSA claims that Social Security has a redeeming feature.
 When they become beneficiaries, the best their investors can expect is that they might get their money back — if they don’t die first.

 Supposedly, Social Security even has a Trust Fund.
 Here is what the SSA says about that wonderful fund.